Jurong East

-Jurong East is a planning area and residential town situated in the West Region of Singapore.
+Jurong East is the regional centre of the West Region of Singapore.
 It borders Jurong West and Boon Lay to the west, Clementi to the east, Tengah and Bukit Batok to the north and Selat Jurong to the south.

-First developed in the 1970s, it is located approximately 15 km west of the Downtown Core district.
+First developed in the 1970s, it is located approximately 20 km west of the city-centre.
 Jurong East is the 7th most populated planning area in the West Region.
 Jurong East, along with the entire Jurong area in general, is envisioned to be the country's second central business district (CBD) as part of the Jurong Lake District project.

-History

-The development of Jurong started in the 1970s when estates such as Boon Lay, Taman Jurong, Bukit Batok, Bukit Gombak, Hong Kah, Teban Gardens and Yuhua were built, mostly due to the resettlement of Hong Kah (present-day Tengah) and surrounding villages.
-Yuhua, Teban Gardens, Bukit Batok and Bukit Gombak formed Jurong East.

 Subzones

 There are 10 subzones in Jurong East.